Walodja1987/DeFi-Integration-Guide/AaveV3.1.md

 * Update the reserve data, including liquidity cumulative index and the variable borrow index, and accrue interest to treasury.
 Skipped if it was already updated within the same block.
 * If the amount parameter is set to `type(uint256).max`, set amount to withdraw to the user's entire aToken balance.
 * Confirm that the amount to withdraw is not 0.
-* Confirm that the user has enough aTokenbalance to withdraw the requested amount.
+* Confirm that the user has enough aToken balance to withdraw the requested amount.
 * Confirm that the reserve is active.
 * Confirm that the reserve is not paused.
 * Update the reserve's interest rates based on the new utilization after withdrawal.
-* Burn the corresponding amount of aTokens from the user.
-* Transfer the underlying asset from the aToken contract to the recipient (`to` argument), if the recipient does not equal the aToken address.
 * If the user withdraws their entire balance and the asset was used as collateral, update the user's configuration to reflect that the asset is no longer used as collateral.
+* Burn the corresponding amount of aTokens from the `msg.sender` and transfer the underlying asset from the aToken contract to the recipient (`to` argument), if the recipient does not equal the aToken address.
 * If the user has any outstanding borrows, validate that the health factor remains above 1 after the withdrawal.